This tab allows an administrator to modify the MM_PX_CONFIG table in the Process Framework database (e.g., SessionManager.mdb, WorkflowManager.mdb).

 WMSCustomerAddressUI: This field specifies the ProgID for a custom "pluggable control" that manages the address fields seen on the Customer tab in Workflow Manager (when a WR is selected).
 This allows an implementer to modify the standard address control.
 If an entry is not present in the table, Workflow Manager uses the default American control with the progID mmWMSAddressUI.ctlUSAddress.
-For information about creating a custom control, refer to the Customize Process Framework section of the ArcFM Solution Resource Center.
+For information about creating a custom control, refer to the Customize Process Framework section of the ArcFM Desktop Developer Guide.

-WMSDefaultParentVersion: Modify this field to set the default parent version for a design (e.g., SDE.Default).
+WMSDefaultParentVersion: Used by both Designer and Designer Express.
+Modify this field to set the default parent version for a design (e.g., SDE.DEFAULT).
 This config value is required.

 WMSDesignVerAccess: This value corresponds to Esri’s version access enumeration.

 WMSDesignVerifiedState: A constant value of 6.
 Indicates the design is verified and locked.

 WMSDesignVerPrefix: Modify this field to set the prefix for the version name of a design in Workflow Manager.
 Workflow Manager appends the work request version name to the beginning of the design version name.
 For example: WorkReq53_Design213.